 Other: I may also be provided with other brochures or documents pertaining to my specific health conditions, now or at a later time.
 These may include communications that relate to my gender, age and generalized health condition, or that may relate to specific diagnoses, as well as general or specific information about programs or services offered by, or in conjunction with, MultiCare.

-Victims of Crime: If you were the victim of a crime, resources may be available through Crime Victims Compensation Program (CVCP) to assist with the many costs associated with violent crime.
+Victims of Crime: Resources may be available to victims of crimes through Crime Victims Compensation Program (CVCP) to assist with the many costs associated with violent crime.
 For more information on medical treatment and counseling services, contact the CVCP at 800-762-3716 or visit Washington State Dept. of Labor & Industries / Treating Crime Victims.

 ESL / Translation Services: If English is a second language for you, and/or you otherwise need the assistance of a translator, please let us know and services will be provided.

-DISCRIMINATION: MultiCare does not discriminate against any person on the basis of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, and gender identity or any other basis prohibited by state or federal law in care and treatment or participation in its programs, services, activities or employment.
-If you are concerned about discrimination at MultiCare, please call us at:
+DISCRIMINATION AND ACCESSIBILITY: MultiCare does not discriminate against any person on the basis of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, and gender identity, or any other basis prohibited by state or federal law for the purpose of care and treatment or participation in its programs, services, activities or employment.
+MultiCare provides reasonable accommodations, including free aids and services to people with disabilities to participate or communicate effectively with us.
+If you are concerned about discrimination at MultiCare, please contact us at:

 STUDENT CARE PROVIDERS: Under supervision of my health care team, I understand that medical residents, medical students, nursing students or other trainees may take part in my care and treatment.